Inqnuam/serverless-aws-lambda/README.md

 ### esbuild

-You can customize esbuild by returning on object with `esbuild` key containing [esbuild configuration.](https://esbuild.github.io)
+You can customize esbuild by returning an object with `esbuild` key containing [esbuild configuration.](https://esbuild.github.io)
 Most of esbuild options are supported.
 It isn't the case for example for `entryPoints` which is automatically done by serverless-aws-lambda.

 See supported options [full list.](resources/esbuild.md)